raspberrypilearning/create-your-own-world/en/step_12.md

-## Challenge: more coins
-Can you add more coins to your game?
-They can be in different rooms, and some coins could even be guarded by patrolling enemies!

 ## Challenge: extend your world
 You can now continue creating your own world!
 Here are some ideas:

++ Can you add more coins to your game in different rooms?
++ Can you add some coins could even be guarded by patrolling enemies?
 + Change the setting of your game, and change your game graphics
 + Add sound and music to your game
 + Add more people, enemies, signs, and coins